 Today is the last day of Celiac Awareness Month.
 I’ll keep spreading gluten-free awareness here at gfe every month but, I do want to bring this month to a fitting close.
-I don’t know any better way to do that than with a brief, well-deserved spotlight on my dear friend and fellow gluten-free blogger, Melissa McLean Jory, especially since today is Melissa’s birthday.
+I don’t know any better way to do that than with a brief, well-deserved spotlight on my dear friend and fellow gluten-free blogger, Melissa McLean Jory, of Gluten Free for Good (this site is no longer active), especially since today is Melissa’s birthday.
 Happy Birthday, Melissa!

 I found Melissa’s blog nearly 3 years ago.
 I had made my way there via the blog of another mutual gluten-free blogger and good friend, Steve, of Gluten-Free Steve.
 Melissa specializes in Nutrition Therapy and Exercise Science.
 To put it frankly she really knows her stuff and lives it—with the exercise part being demonstrated by these snapshots of Melissa’s “spur of the moment,” 45-minute routine on the backyard trampoline of another friend’s children.
 Fortunately for us, she shares all of her knowledge and passion on food and exercise … in the best possible way.
 The fact that she has celiac disease and lives gluten free is just an added bonus for all of her readers—perhaps a simple, healthy strawberry topping on a lovely bowl of homemade ice cream, if you will.
 Melissa “gets” those of us who are gluten free and how critical nutrition and exercise are to our healing, but her guidance can be applied to all.
 Her posts usually get me to look at topics in a completely different way.
 That’s usually helped by her well-placed tidbits of facts and humor (more on that in a moment).
 Melissa’s also a self-professed science nerd.
 One of her “guilty pleasures” is blood chemistry classes.
 Mine is America’s Got Talent.
 Seriously, on both counts.
 Although I do share Melissa’s fascination with many scientific and medical subjects (especially those related to celiac and gluten intolerance), my eyes cross and my brain goes numb the minute some of the “nerdy” terms start getting tossed around.
 Thankfully, I’ve got Melissa to decipher them all and translate the subject matter into real English for me.